 The therapy is highly advisable for pain in general and for the treatment of certain rheumatic conditions in particular.
-Medicinal steam baths removes impurities from the body, enhance skin tone and complexion and arrests fat accumulation.
-Valuable herbs and certain herbal leaves are boiled together and the steam is allowed to pass over the body for 10 to 20 minutes everyday.
+Medicinal steam baths remove impurities from the body, enhance skin tone and complexion and arrest fat accumulation.
+Valuable herbs and certain herbal leaves are boiled together and the steam is allowed to pass over the body for 10 to 20 minutes every day.
 Herbal oils or herbal powders are thoroughly massaged by hand.
 This improves the circulation of blood and tones up the muscles.

 An Ayurveda diet consisting of herbal juices aids in slimming.
-Medicated massages with herbal powder and herbal oils form another integral part of this programme.
+Medicated massages with herbal powder and herbal oils form another integral part of this program.

 Beauty care therapy

-Treatments like herbal face packs, herbal oil massages and herbal tea intake enhances the complexion immensely and also aids in body beautification.
+Treatments like herbal face packs, herbal oil massages, and herbal tea intake enhance the complexion immensely and also aid in body beautification.

-Well researched mental and physical exercises are included to achieve good health and achieve peace of mind through techniques such as:
+Well-researched mental and physical exercises are included to achieve good health and peace of mind through techniques such as:

 - Body postures like padmasana